 It’s not just the carrying or wheeling of the bag.
 It’s the preparation and the packing too.

-The bag is a big part of the travel experience.
+The bag is a big part of the travel experience, especially when you are new in the world.

 Using the bag as a starting point is an excellent way to make your kids fully part of the adventure and not just tagging along at your heels.